 The primary thing that must be known about the rules in a particular state is that they all are different.
 They often use the same language but apply different meanings.

 Some states have a “fly-away” rule.
 In general, this means that an out-of-state buyer can come into their state and take possession as long as they immediately leave.
 For example, a California buyer can go to Kansas and take possession of a new Cessna and not be subject to tax in Kansas as long as the aircraft is removed within ten days.
 A Kansas buyer can come into California and take possession without becoming subject to California tax as long as he immediately leaves.
 However, he must never bring the aircraft back inside California for the subsequent twelve months.
-A California resident can take possession inside Texas and take training in Texas before the aircraft is removed and still not be subject to Texas tax.

 Some states allow a delay in leaving their state after taking initial possession for training and some also allow maintenance.
 In general, it is safest to take possession in a non-sales tax state if you are unsure of how the rules work in any given state.